Home » Research

 Journal Articles and Book Chapters

 “Remixing the Canon: Shakespeare, Popular Culture, and the Undergraduate Editor.”
-Forthcoming in New Technologies in Medieval and Renaissance Studies series (Iter Press), Forthcoming December 2022.
+New Technologies in Medieval and Renaissance Studies III.
+New York and London: Iter Press, 2022.

 Corrections.”
 Archbook: Architectures of the Book.
 2017.